Kidapt/kidaptive-sdk-js/README.md

 #### KidaptiveSdk.eventManager.reportRawEvent(rawEvent:string)

-This reports an evevnt to the Kidaptive API using only a `rawEvent` string.
+This reports an event to the Kidaptive API using only a `rawEvent` string.
 The return value is a [Promise] which resolves when the event is queued.

 Certain fields will be autopopulated, such as the learner info, app info, and device info.
 The learner info object will be populated with the values specified in the [KidaptiveSdk.learnerManager.setUser()](#kidaptivesdklearnermanagersetuseruserobjectobject) and [KidaptiveSdk.learnerManager.selectActiveLearner()](#kidaptivesdklearnermanagerselectactivelearnerproviderlearneridstring) calls.
 When `authMode` is configured to `server` a user must be selected, but a learner is optional to send events.
 When `authMode` is configured to `client` events can be sent with or without a user or learner selected.